fac-members/fac-slides/src/slides/meetups.md

 - Shares their screen
 - Presents a challenge
-- Works with the Supporter
+- Codes with help from the Supporter

 ---